GuillyGuillaume/cli/__REPORT__/styles_patterns.md

 Design Pattern [style] in which separate components of an app are separated into standalone services that communicate by defined protocols (HTTPS). i.e., data sources communicate with only one service.

 App operations are split into separata machines (hardware) that perform specialized tasks.
-Makes for a very robust architecture: A failure in one part of the system is isolated from the other parts.
+SOA makes for a very robust architecture.
+In other words, a failure in one part of the system is isolated from the other parts.

 When to use: All elements within interface are implemented even when they are not needed (violating Interface Segregation Principle)

 | ![SOA](images/SOA_diagram.png) |
 | :-: |
 | Figure x.2: Basic diagram of SOA |

 ### Software Design Patterns